Technofy/cloudwatch_exporter/README.md

 is used, which includes `AWS_ACCESS_KEY_ID`/`AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY`/`AWS_SECRET_KEY` environment variables, `~/.aws/credentials` file, and IAM role for EC2.

+Returned metrics contain `instance` and `region` labels set.
+They also contain extra labels specified in the configuration file.

 Start exporter by running:
 ```